OUR PROGRAMS

 “Oh my god, the stars!
 I haven’t seen stars for so long!”

-This program is currently unfunded- if you would like to help us make it ongoing, please donate here:
+California Men’s Colony is currently unfunded.
+If you would like to help us make this program ongoing, please donate here.

-Developing Opportunities and Offering Reentry Solutions, or D.O.O.R.S., is a wrap around service for formerly incarcerated people in the community.
-D.O.O.R.S. provide several services, and they have now brought in an arts component, which is us!
+Developing Opportunities and Offering Reentry Solutions, or D.O.O.R.S., is a wrap around service for formerly incarcerated people in the community in partnership with LA County Arts and JCOD.

 Virtual Reality at Central